AishaniA/MagicInEveryPixel/README.md

 5. Save and Share: Once you're satisfied with the result, save your enchanted image and share it with friends, family, or on social media to showcase your creativity.

-Our Magic In Every Pixel Adobe Add-On combines the power of HTML, CSS, and JavaScript to provide a magical and user-friendly experience for transforming your images.
+Our Magic In Every Pixel Adobe Add-On combines the power of HTML, Adobe Embed Express SDK APIs, CSS, and JavaScript to provide a magical and user-friendly experience for transforming your images.

 # Further Expansion